Watts to Amps Calculator

 Converting watts to amps is simple, really, but if you’re feeling short-circuited after all those numbers, just use our watts to amps calculator at the top of this page.

-If you have any problems using this watts and amps calculator, please contact me.
+If you have any problems using our watts and amps calculator, please contact us.